awbla/awbla-student-workflow/content/4-processing.md

 --------------
 {:#add3Dphotos}
 #### Adding Photogrammetry Photos to OneDrive
-Images taken during photogrammetry will need to be transferred from the memory card to the Desktop, transferred from the desktop into correct folder structure, then uploaded to the *3D Artifact Photos* folder in the AWBLA OneDrive.
+Images taken during photogrammetry will need to be transferred from the memory card to the Desktop, from the desktop into your personal OneDrive with correct folder structure, then uploaded to the *3D Artifact Photos* folder in the AWBLA OneDrive.

 ##### Transfer the photos from the memory card to the Desktop
 - Create a blank folder on the Desktop